theprakashkumar/parco/README.md

 -   Refactor other component which uses `useImage` so that we don't need to have conditional in the the hook.

 -   Change the send icon to button in `NewPost` component.

+-   Add a custom hook to handle all the inputs.